-Anyone who has interrupted such a normal sequence and now plans to return and register for course work is required to submit a request to the appropriate campus graduate admissions office using the form found at the corresponding links below:
+Anyone who has interrupted such a normal sequence and now plans to return and register for course work should submit an application found at the corresponding link below:

 The policy may be summarized for any specific semester or session as follows:

 Withdrawal--The dropping of all academic work for which a student is registered in any semester constitutes withdrawal from the University, and changes the student’s status to nondegree.
 A “Resume Study/Change of Degree or Major” form must then be submitted and approved if the student wants to enroll for further work toward a degree.